 - I only look for new information when I experience an actual problem.

-It should be noted that smart rules don’t replace a detailed strategy.
+It should be noted that smart rules don’t replace the development of a detailed strategy.
 Rather, they serve as a foundation to handle chaotic environments in a quick and effective way.
-If you jump into a complex and overwhelming project, smart rules are a perfect starting point to get things going.
-Once your projects take off, you can combine your smart rules with goal-oriented approaches like to-do lists or Gantt charts.